adamziel/playground-preview/README.md

 ## Templates

 - **Description mode** uses a button-first block anchored between the configured start/end markers.
 Removing the block from the PR body is fine—the next workflow run reinstates it.
 - **Comment mode** posts a comment that begins with the configured `comment-identifier`.
 If someone deletes the comment, a subsequent run recreates it.
+Switching from description to comment mode automatically strips the managed block from the PR body.

 The default button is an `<img>` hosted in this repository (`assets/playground-preview-button.svg`) wrapped in a link that opens the Playground preview in a new tab.